frankNowinski/frankNowinski.github.io/_posts/2016-05-12-getting-a-users-top-artists-using-spotifys-api.md

 <h2>Finding local concerts using the BandsInTown API</h2>

-In accordance to the BandsInTown API, if we receive upcoming concerts for a particular artist we’ll have to construct the following URL:
+In accordance with the BandsInTown API, if we receive upcoming concerts for a particular artist we’ll have to construct the following URL:

 {% highlight ruby %} "http://api.bandsintown.com/artists/#{artist_name}/events/recommended?location=#{location}&app_id=#{app_id}&api_version=#{api_version}&format=#{format}" {% endhighlight %}